-About 7:30 pm, when the lights diminish, and the sun hides behind the horizon, you will be reaching the secluded cove of Las Caletas.
+About 7:30 pm, when the lights diminish and the sun hides behind the horizon, you will be reaching the secluded cove of Las Caletas.
 The moment you arrive, the mystical experience begins, and you are surrounded by tropical sounds, sights, and smells.
-You will be directed to a private beachside table illuminated by candles only, and you can start your banquet.
+We will direct you to a private beachside table illuminated by candles only, and you can start your banquet.
 Over 100 people work all day long to give you the best quality dishes and fresh, hand-made tortillas.

-Visitors are often surprised by the upscale service and the delicious food, superior quite often to what is offered in many inland restaurants.
-Don’t worry if you are a vegetarian; a large selection of salads, pasta, grilled vegetable, and fish await you.
+Visitors are often surprised by the upscale service and the delicious food, superior quite often to many inland restaurants.
+Don’t worry if you are a vegetarian; many salads, pasta, grilled vegetables, and fish await you.
 Open bar includes absolutely everything: bottled water, fruit juices, sodas, beer, Bacardi, tequila, Smirnoff vodka, margaritas, and table wine during your meal.
 If you prefer, you may choose a special bottle of wine for some extra charge.

 Rain or shine, the hypnotic show goes on.
 Watching it in a downpour, protected obviously by large umbrellas, can make it even more mystical.
 30 minutes pass very fast; fire, dancing, singing, and even a 10-foot python imprint memorable images in your mind.
-The moment it finishes, you decide to return next year and make a strong commitment while the party will continue on board with an open bar till you touch the ground at one of the drop-off points.
+When it finishes, you decide to return next year and make a strong commitment while the party will continue onboard with an open bar until you touch the ground at one of the drop-off points.